ComplexNetTSP/NET4255/README.md

   * Show the containers IP address or hostname
   * Show the container ports

+### Why mongodb ?
+MongoDB is a database based on nosql.
+It's easier to create a master/slave database cluster when using nosql.

 ## Challenge 3: Create docker compose file to deploy a simple web service (flask + mongodb) (3pts)
 * Update your Flask application and add the following items:
-  * your name
+  * Your name
-  * your project name
+  * Your project name
-  * version of your website (i.e. V1)
+  * Version of your website (i.e. V1)
-  * the server hostname
+  * The server hostname
-  * the current date
+  * The current date
 * Flask application should connect to a mongodb database each time a request is served :
   * It connects to the mongodb database through [pymongo](https://pymongo.readthedocs.io/en/stable/)
   * For each request, it will record in the mongodb database:
-    * the IP address of the client
+    * The IP address of the client
-    * the current date
+    * The current date
-* your flask application should display the last 10 records of the database
+* Your flask application should display the last 10 records of the database
 * Update Fask app version displayed on the page to V2
 * Finaly deploy your services using a docker compose file with the following elements:
   * Docker service for your website (your flask application)